-Some marketers believe that in an age of inbound/content marketing and native advertising, traditional PPC (pay-per-click) is becoming less and less relevant.
+Some marketers believe that in an age of digital marketing and native advertising, traditional PPC (pay-per-click) is becoming less and less relevant.
 Inbound marketing focuses heavily on the user internet experience, and producing content users want to see, so much so that many marketers believe PPC adverts interrupt that experience and should not be a part of an Inbound Marketing campaign.

 Despite these opinions, you can’t deny how useful PPC is in boosting traffic and leads alongside that steady growth of organic traffic created by inbound.
 A the end of the day, Inbound marketing and paid advertising are two of the most effective lead generation activities and marketers need to find a way for them to work together to get the most from their campaigns.